DOFLinx/docs/docs/parameters/11_The_Parameters.md

 - 1120 is device 1, output port 120.

 Prior to V7.23 the format was `DOO` as opposed to the current `DOOO`.
 This change was made to accommodate output ports >=100.
-Both `DOO` and `DOOO` formats are currently supported.
+Both `DOO` and `DOOO` formats are currently supported, but use `DOOO` as its the long term direction.

 !!! note